dferendo/Multiple-Instances-WebServer-.Net/README.md

 C:\Program Files\IIS Express
 ```

 Adjust the location of applicationhost.config found in .vs folder (hidden) and change the starting port number of both scripts to the port number of the program.
-To run the scripts, first run make-copies-of-instances.bat then run make-copies-of-instances.bat.
+To run the scripts, first run make-copies-of-instances.bat then run run-instances.bat.
 Argument can be passed indicating the number of instance.